Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 ### Overview
-As part of Tasty Bytes truck fleet analysis, our developer has been tasked with adding a calculated truck age column to our Truck table.
+As part of Tasty Bytes truck fleet analysis, our developer has been tasked with adding a calculated Truck Age Column to our Truck table.

 Being a great developer, we know we cannot develop against a Production table, so we first need to create a Development environment that mimics Production.

 ### Step 1 - Create a Clone of Production
 Thanks to Snowflakes unique architecture, we can instantly create a snapshot of our production `raw_pos.truck` using [CLONE](https://docs.snowflake.com/en/sql-reference/sql/create-clone) functionality and name it `raw_pos.truck_dev`.

-Let's now run our next set our queries to set our `tasty_dev` role context and create the table clone noting here that we do not need to set warehouse context since cloning does not require one.
+Let's now run our next set our queries to set our `tasty_dev` role context and create the table clone noting here that we do not need to set Warehouse context since cloning does not require one.

 ```
 USE ROLE tasty_dev;